Cartogy/cpu16_emulator/README.md

 An **OperatorTable** is a *map* to all the possible operations that the cpu can execute.
 The map stores **Operator**s which are *abstract classes*.

-The motive for this OperatorTable and the Operator objects was to avoid the use of if/else to decide which operator to apply on the cpu and its registers.
+The motive for the OperatorTable and the Operator objects is to avoid the use of *if/else* to decide which operator to apply on the cpu and its registers.

 ### Operator
 The **Operator** is an abstract class.